abhirathod95/travel-blog/src/blog/travel/2018-08-19/american_southwest.md

 ![test](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/6.jpg)
 ```

 Honestly, Zion was the highlight of our trip.
 Camping for two days in the South Campground under the Watchman, hiking the **Narrows**, surviving **Angel’s Landing**, cooling off in a brook branching off the Virgin River are my fondest memories from the trip.
 The Narrows was a wonderful trek to make to get out of the hot sun.
-Luckily, the day we were there, there wasn’t a possibility for flash flooding to worry about.
+Luckily, the day we were there, there wasn’t a possibility for flash flooding to worry about, but it's always important to check before doing the hike.
 We hiked 3 hours in the river before making the decision to turn back around because we were getting too cold!
 It made getting back into the sun feel so wonderful for once.

 ![test](../../../images/United&#32;States&#32;of&#32;America/Southwest_1/7.jpg)